An impossible decision

-His behaviour is the main problem: he self-harms, he hits out, and threatens and attacks people, he destroys property, he does not cooperate with anyone.
+His behaviour is the main problem: he self-harms, hits out, threatens and attacks people, destroys property, he does not cooperate with anyone.
 He has not had any overt brain injury, nor does he have any known brain disease.
 There has never been any suggestion of learning disability or cognitive impairment.
 Nonetheless, his liberty is being restricted by a Mental Capacity Act 2005 process, not through the Mental Health Act.

 He was assessed for mental illness.
 The judgement records (para 21):